Communities

 How does git handle incomplete (local) repositories?

-Iizuki‭ wrote about 1 year ago
+Iizuki‭ wrote over 1 year ago

 How does git actually handle incomplete (local) repositories?
 Given that commits are changesets, just cloning a few of the most recent changes wouldn't result in anything sensible.
 So does it like create an archive of the history beyond the desired depth, and apply the most recent commits on that?